 The next lautenwerk of note that I made was for Elizabeth Farr.
 In this instrument, the idea was to build a double manual instrument in the spirit of that made in the 18th century by Johann Nicolas Bach of Jena, which was a large three manual instrument with each manual having its own set of jacks, but which were all plucking only one single choir of gut strings...a kind of super color changing machine.
 But additionally, Elizabeth asked for a set of metal strings with its own individual set of jacks.
 Below you can hear recorded sound sample made from a podcast of the first recital she played on the instrument.
 The most extraordinary thing about this instrument was how the presence of metal strings affected the sound of the gut strings, especially when the jacks for the metal strings were in an off position allowing all the strings to vibrate freely in sympathy with the single set of gut strings.
 The effect is like the aliquot system of strings invented by Julius Bluthner on some his pianos...every note has a halo of reverberance--like pressing the damper pedal on a piano--on every note.
 So the instrument carries its own "cathedral like" acoustic.

-The most recent lautenwerk I made was built in 2014 my Opus 458.
+The lautenwerk below I built in 2014; its my Opus 458.
 In this instrument I made it a simple single manual and single gut strung lautenwerk with two sets of jacks plucking as far apart as possible for maximum color difference.
 But I also added a set of brass 4' strings but allowed no jacks for this set of strings.
 I added the 4' brass strings strictly for the "d'Amore" effect of the sympathetic vibrating because I am smitten by that effect on the lautenwerk.
 I now have professional quality recording of this lautenwerk.
 Wolfgang Rübsam is an organist, recording engineer and harpsichordist and a friend.
 He made two recordings on my Lautenwerk for me to post on my website here.
 The recordings made with Wolf's professional quality microphones give you an idea of what the instrument sounds like.